Join our Student Nursing Associate Apprenticeship at UHBW!

 How will I be supported during clinical placements?

-You will be supported in Practice by a Practice Assessor and Practice Supervisors as well the line
+You will be supported in Practice by a Practice Assessor and Practice Supervisors as well the line manager on your host ward.
+Jenny Steele is the Learning Education Facilitator (LEF) at UHBW who will be able to offer support to the SNA’s, managers and assessors.

 When will I be able to take my holidays?

-Holiday requests should be arranged with your line manager as normal but should take into account
+There is some flexibility with holiday requests and this should be arranged with your line manager as normal but should take into account University days and clinical placements.

 How many hours of study will I be expected to undertake in my own time?